nsidc/granule-metgen/README.md

         $ bump-my-version bump minor

   You will see the latest commit & tag by looking at `git log`.
-You can then push these to GitHub to trigger the CI/CD workflow.
+You can then push these to GitHub (`git push --follow-tags`) to trigger the CI/CD workflow.

 * On the [GitHub repository](https://github.com/nsidc/granule-metgen), click
   'Releases' and follow the steps documented on the